 b) demonstrate competence in legal analysis and reasoning, legal research, and problem-solving;

 c) demonstrate competence in written and oral communication in the legal context;

 d) demonstrate knowledge and understanding of professional and ethical responsibilities to clients and the legal system;

 e) demonstrate professional skills needed for effective participation in the legal profession; and

-consistent with the Wake Forest University motto, Pro Humanitate.
+f) participate in pro bono work, consistent with the Wake Forest University motto, Pro Humanitate.